 #10 – Cost Gap Cat6 vs. Cat5e: On average, an IT Network Cable installation using Cat6 cable costs about 20% more than one with Cat5e product.

-#11 – Your Landlord: Mylinda Vick at ITRA Global’s Office in Nashville has gotten creative.
-She’s been able to persuade many Office Landlords to back off ondemanding that a Tenant demo/remove its IT Network Cabling upon vacating a Premises, provided the Tenant installs faster, more expensive Cat6 (or better) cabling.
+#11 – Your Landlord: Mylinda Vick at MacLaurin Williams Worldwide’s office in Nashville has gotten creative.
+She’s persuaded many Office Landlords to back off on demanding that a Tenant demo/remove its IT Network Cabling upon vacating its Premises, provided the Tenant installs faster, more expensive Cat6 (or better) cabling.
 Landlords might agree to this since Cat6 Cabling could (perhaps) be reused by a Successor Tenant, making a particular suite more attractive than an alternative, since it would save a Successor Tenant the expense of having to install new cabling.